Learning to Control Stabilization in Column Generation: Conclusion

 \section{Conclusion}

 In this paper, we study stabilization in column generation.
 Our first contribution is a unified view of smoothing and penalization through \emph{pricing distortion}, the deviation between the stabilized dual and the RMP dual induced by reference points and stabilization parameters.
 Within this framework, we formalize mispricing, derive parameter bounds that prevent it, and show that these bounds depend on global quantities expensive to evaluate online.
 This, in turn, motivates our second contribution, RLSCG, a reinforcement learning-guided framework that adaptively selects stabilization parameters from structural and algorithmic information encoded by a graph neural network.
-On the Cutting Stock Problem, RLSCG substantially reduces computation time on most instances relative to traditional CG, rule-based stabilization, and learning-based column selection, with the largest gains on large-scale instances.
+On the Cutting Stock Problem, RLSCG substantially reduces iteration count and computation time on most instances relative to traditional CG, rule-based stabilization, and learning-based column selection, with the largest gains on large-scale instances.
+Notably, rule-based stabilization can in fact slow convergence on these instances, highlighting the importance of learned parameter control.
 The comparison with RLCG suggests that learning stabilization outperforms column selection for this problem class.

 Future work includes testing RLSCG on problems with harder pricing subproblems (e.g., vehicle routing, crew scheduling) and extending it to multi-column addition by jointly controlling stabilization strength and the number of columns per iteration.